-One species of reptile and one of the amphibians were declared as IN MOD during the last biogeographical seminar where Moldova participated-Elaphe quatuorlineata and Triturus cristatus.
-Unfortunately, in recent years, new data on these species have not been identified; nevertheless, species such as Triturus dobrogicus were found to spread throughout the territory of the Ramsar area 'Lower Prut Lakes'.
-A new location of Elaphe sauromates (quatorlineata) was also found and reported near the Sărata Nouă Lake (Annex 2).
+One reptile species and one amphibian species were declared as IN MOD during the last biogeographical seminar where Moldova participated - Elaphe sauromates and Triturus cristatus.
+Unfortunately, in recent years, no new data on these species have been recorded; nevertheless, species such as Triturus dobrogicus were found to spread throughout the territory of the Ramsar site 'Lower Prut Lakes'.
+A new location of Elaphe sauromates was also found and reported near the Sărata Nouă Lake (Annex 2).